randeldarlei/github-jira-sync/README.md

 ### How Workflow Works?
 When an Issue is opened or updated, the Workflow triggers the creation of a Task on your Jira board, adds or updates comments, and also deletes them.
 The Workflow just needs to be present in the '.github' folder.
 It's mandatory for the folder to be in the root directory, otherwise the process will fail.

+- You Need the ATLASSIAN_USER and ATLASSIAN_TOKEN to generate auth_token.

-- You can read more about Atlassian API here https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/#version
+- You can read more about Atlassian API here: https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/#version

 ### Sync Issues